-Environmental Site Assessments are a necessary procedure for many new businesses, as they ensure the site is environmentally sound and safe for employees.
-An environmental site assessment involves studying the past and present onsite activities to determine the likelihood of contamination, and, if present, what effects said contamination could have on the surrounding environment.
-In this blog, we outline the scope of Phase 1 Environmental Site Assessments to give you a better understanding of what they involve.
+Environmental site assessments are necessary procedures for many new businesses.
+Their prime directive is to ensure the site is environmentally sound and safe for employees to work on and for others to be around.
+An environmental site assessment involves studying the past and present onsite activities to determine the likelihood of contamination, and – if present – what effects said contamination could have on the surrounding environment.
+These site assessments are broken up into three phases.
+In this blog, we outline the scope of Phase I environmental site assessments to give you a better understanding of what they involve.

 Historical research/review of records

 Historical research covers the examination of all historical records pertaining to the site, including:

 - Historical Aerial Photographs

 - Planning Records